Why should I do Startup Onramp?

 Each two-hour workshop comprises a mix of facilitator-led discussion and group work.
 The workshops are structured to follow a logical progression from idea validation to product development, customer acquisition, capital raising and growth.
 Many of the workshops include a guest presenter who leads a deep-dive discussion on a specific topic.

 Weekly one-on-one mentoring sessions ensure you keep making progress between the weekly workshops.

-Workshop sessions take place at River City Labs in The Precinct (Brisbane's startup hub) in the Brunswick Street Mall, Fortitude Valley, on Tuesday evenings from 5:30pm to 7:30pm.
+Workshop sessions take place at WeWork on Edward Street, Brisbane, on Tuesday evenings from 5:30pm to 7:30pm.

 What if I can't make it to all of the workshop sessions?

 We're OK with participants missing a small number of workshop sessions if this is unavoidable due to travel or other immovable commitments.